static-frame/arraykit/doc/articles/dta.md

         return NULL;
 ```

 The implementation limits features to those essential to the C implementation.
 The `file_like` parameter is an iterable of strings; this removes concern for file opening and encoding configuration (if necessary).
 The `axis` parameter is provided with an integer.
-Both the `dtypes` parameter and the `line_select` parameter are Python functions that, when called with an index, return the per-line parameter.
+Both the `dtypes` the `line_select` parameters are Python functions that, when called with an index, return the per-line parameter.
 For `dytpes`, a dtype initializer can be provided per line to set the type, or `None` to use type evaluation.
 For `line_select`, a Boolean is returned to select inclusion of the line on the specified axis.
-(The use of functions for these parameters permits callers to consolidate hetergenous argument types into a single interface.)
+(The use of functions for these parameters permits callers to consolidate heterogenous argument types into a single interface.)

 As the delimited file parser is built on the Python CSV reader, all relevant parameters from that interface are retained here, including full support for diverse quoting and escaping configurations.
 A few features can more easily be implemented external to the C implementation: optionally skipping leading or trailing file lines, for example, can be done by preparing the generator of strings.

 A few features are closely tied to the expected usage in StaticFrame.
 Having `dtypes` and `line_select` given as functions permits these values to be specified as sequences or mappings associated with index or columns labels.
 The `axis` argument (when set to 0) is useful for realizing arrays for columns, where each row is a depth level of a single type.
+Finally, NumPy Unicode and datetime64 types can be directly created.

 Performance of `delimited_to_arrays` on Linux compared to Pandas for loading uniform-typed data (without type evaluation) is around 1.5 times faster than Pandas at scales of 100,000 rows and 500 columns.
 This ratio appears robust at larger scales; at smaller scales `delimited_to_arrays` approaches 2 times faster.
 Type evaluation incurs overhead to reduce the outperformance to approximately 1.1 times faster.